-- Descriptive/empirical effort: syntactic distribution of the proper noun RITA as (apparent) EPI and its inter-speaker variation, with particular focus on Catalan. - Native speaker consultation (Catalan and Spanish), supplemented by a grammaticality judgement survey among 1,344 Catalan speakers, of which 460 use the expression. - The upshot: A change-in-progress? - → RITA patterns as a syntactic class of its own, sharing only some of the traits of existing categories, such as Negative Concord Items, Polarity Items and squatitives. - → Significant, but constrained inter-speaker variation: (minimally) 3 consequential groups of speakers. - \rightarrow Comparison of RITA to other EPIs in these languages. - → Implications for a syntactic typology of polarity/negative items and diachronic sources of related elements.
+- Descriptive/empirical effort: syntactic distribution of the proper noun RITA as (apparent) EPI and its inter-speaker variation, with particular focus on Catalan. - Native speaker consultation (Catalan and Spanish), supplemented by a grammaticality judgement survey among 1,344 Catalan speakers, of which 460 use the expression. - The upshot: A change-in-progress? - → RITA patterns as a syntactic class of its own, sharing only some of the traits of existing categories, such as Negative Concord Items, Polarity Items and squatitives. - → Significant, but constrained inter-speaker variation: (minimally) 3 consequential groups of speakers. - $\rightarrow~$ Comparison of RITA to other EPIs in these languages. - → Implications for diachrony and for a syntactic typology of polarity/negative items.